az4mary/business_review/assets/chat/zyne-store-webpage.md

 1. Put a PAUSE to PRD 1.2A until further notice.
 2. A page was created for this rental property here https://github.com/az4mary/zyne.store/tree/main/homedetail/7101-wendemere-st-houston-tx-77088
 3. Validate that deployment of this property page is correctly configured against the PRD.
-Only this page should be live, other paths should return 404.
 4. Verify that ZYNE brand styling, favicon, header/nav urls, footer/nav urls, navigation language, and dark premium visual system in this property page are consistent with a normal product page e.g - https://zyne.store/services/executive-briefing/ (I just noticed that favicon is missing from this product page).
 5. Verify that useful design concepts/conversion/visitor education from popular property listing websites were taken into consideration in the design of this rental property page.
 6. Fix all these issues if they are available or just reply back if they already exist.